logo

 We call for:

-• A review of Commonwealth Rent Assistance and increase to the maximum rate by 25%
+• A review of Commonwealth Rent Assistance and increase to its funding base by 25%

 • More private market incentives such as a replacement for the National Rental Affordability Scheme